absalomedia/wasabi/README.md

 - Download this repo or git clone it
 - Place into relevant Prestashop site in a subdirectory
+- Create & set up the .env file to suit.
+There's a env.default provided as an example.
 - Run Composer in that subdirectory

         composer install